 “Arthur Proud?”
 The rather plain-looking boy answered to the name.
 He was twiddling his fingers in his lap as he watched the trees passing below us; his fearlessness was something I feared for some reason.
 He must not have been afraid to die.

 “And last, but not least, Catherine Savant,” Hinkley noted the last applicant in the group and tucked the list away again, glancing toward the girl who was silently reading a book, “Alright, it looks like we aren’t missing anyone.
-This is the biggest group I’ve been in charge of for this...”
+Boy, this is the biggest group I’ve been in charge of...”

 Flying through the sky at such a height made it easy to watch the sun slowly lowering past the mountains.
 The moon was visible in the cloudless sky and blended seamlessly with the colors of the sun as it set.
 It would’ve been beautiful to observe if the sun wasn’t beaming directly into my eyes, but turning my head handled the issue well enough.
 Besides, the colors of the sky were still pretty.